mezis/mezis.github.com/_posts/2012-08-31-donjon-white-paper.md

     donjon -- a no-frills credentials store

     client ramblings:
-        $ donjon                        same as "donjon get"
+        $ donjon                    same as "donjon get".
-        $ donjon get                    print all available credentials in a format suitable for a shell's export and env commands
+        $ donjon get                print all available credentials in a format suitable for a shell 'export' and 'env' commands.
-        $ donjon get <key>              print the value of a single credential
+        $ donjon get <key>          print the value of a single credential.

     dev/server incantations:
         $ donjon init [url]         clone the repository to ~/.donjon
         $ donjon update             updates the credential store
-        $ donjon set <key> <value>      add a key/value pair to the store ("nil" value deletes) repeat to store multiple pairs.
+        $ donjon set <key> <value>  add a key/value pair to the store ("nil" value deletes); repeat to
+                                    store multiple pairs.
-        $ donjon peer add [name] [key]  authorise a new (human) user for writing
+        $ donjon peer add [name] [key]
+                authorise a new (human) user for writing

     (the dev commands may commit and push to a Git repository)